 Yes, it is possible to travel from Brussels to Luxembourg without having to change trains.
-There are 7 direct trains from Brussels to Luxembourg.
+There are 10 direct trains from Brussels to Luxembourg each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The last train from Brussels to Luxembourg leaves at 22:56.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.